darebrawley/mip653/_projects/assignment01.md

 Note: `Grid enabled` at the top of the grid properties menu toggles visibility for the grid.
 ![graticule]

-Notice difference between the two graticules.
-Based on our discussion of projections can you interpret these differences?
+Notice difference between the grid and the graticule.
+Based on our discussion of projections can you interpret these differences? **Describe what you see and why the two grids are different, you will be required to turn this in**

+**SAVE** your project.

 ### Design your map